Monte Cook

-Monte Cook is an American professional tabletop role-playing game designer and writer, best known for his work on Dungeons & Dragons.
+Monte Cook (born January 29, 1968) is an American professional tabletop role-playing game designer and writer, best known for his work on Dungeons & Dragons.

 Role-playing industry career

 Early years

 Cook has been a professional game designer since 1988, working primarily on role-playing games.
 Much of his early work was for Iron Crown Enterprises as an editor and writer for the Rolemaster and Champions lines.
-For a time, Cook was the editor in charge of the "Campaign Classics" line of books for the Hero System and Rolemaster lines.
+Cook was at one point the editor in charge of both the "Campaign Classics" line of books for the Hero System and the Rolemaster line.
 Cook worked for Iron Crown Enterprises for four years; two as a freelancer and two as a full-time designer.
-During this period, Cook wrote the multi-genre setting Dark Space (1990), a fantasy/science-fiction/horror setting.
+During this period, Cook wrote the multi-genre setting Dark Space (1990), which was a blend of fantasy, science-fiction, and horror.
 Cook became the line editor for Hero System, replacing Rob Bell, who left ICE in 1990.
+Cook left ICE in the early 1990s.

 TSR

 Cook began working for TSR in 1992 as a freelancer: "writing a whole slew of stuff for the old Marvel game that never came out because the game got canceled".
 In 1994 Cook came to work at TSR as a game designer.
 Cook designed Dungeons & Dragons modules such as Labyrinth of Madness (1995) and A Paladin in Hell (1998), and dozens of supplements to the Planescape line including The Planewalker's Handbook (1996) and Dead Gods (1998).
 Cook also designed the conspiracy game Dark•Matter in 1999.